k2view-academy/K2View-Academy/articles/04_fabric_studio/studio_ai/13_security_and_privacy.md

 ## Per-Agent Data Profile

-The table below summarizes, for each built-in agent, the kinds of project information that may be sent to the LLM as part of doing its job.
-The list reflects each agent's tools and prompt template - to see them yourself, open the **Agents** tab in AI Configuration and click **Edit Prompt** next to an agent.
+The table below summarizes, for each commonly used agent, the kinds of project information that may be sent to the LLM as part of doing its job.
+The list reflects each agent's tools and prompt template - to see them yourself, open the **Agents** tab in AI Configuration and click the edit (pencil) icon next to a prompt template in the agent's **Prompt Templates** table.
+See [Customizing Agent Prompts](07_ai_configuration_and_prompts.md#opening-the-prompt-editor).

 <table>
   <thead>